anjos/librarian/README.rst

 This command will attempt to guess the TV show title season and episode from the input file name using `guessit`_.
-The program will then probe the TVDB database using `tvdbapi-client`_.
+The program will then probe the TVDB database using `pytvdbapi`_.

-You can specify a friendly search string (e.g. series name, season and episode number ) to optimize the search and avoid guessing::
+You can specify a friendly name string (e.g. series name, season and episode number ) to optimize the search and avoid guessing::

-  $ ./bin/retag.py <file>.mp4 --query="<query-matching-movie>"
+  $ ./bin/retag.py <file>.mp4 --name="TV Show Name" --season=1 --episode=1

 Once information is retrieved from TVDB, it is recorded on the MP4 file using mutagen_, similar to movies.